Adventure Leaders

 *NOW ENROLLING FOR FALL 2025

-Family Field School
+Field School (Parent Participation Required)

 Wednesday

-JR. California Naturalist Certification!
+JR. California Naturalist for Teens

 California is one of the most biodiverse places on the planet, home to both the highest and lowest peaks in the United States, thousands of unique plants and animals, intricate waterways, and so much more.
 Through educational hikes, dynamic activities, and hands-on learning, students will dive deep into California’s natural wonders while exploring their own paths, perspectives, and potential.
 This immersive experience invites participants to engage with nature in ways that challenge, inspire, and encourage growth as they connect with themselves and the world around them.
-Students will receive a certificate and button for their final day of class.
-Level up every time you take this Fall Certification class!
+Students will receive a certificate and button on their final day of class.
+Level up every time you take this Fall class!

-Recommended for ages 11-17, flexible
+Recommended for ages 10-17

-10am-2pm
+Time: 10am-2pm

-Glendora
+Location: Glendora trails

-September 8th-December 17th
+Dates: September 8th-December 15th

 No class on the weeks of Sept 22, October 6, November 24th

-Thursdays 9:30-11:30am
+Day: Thursdays

-Glendora
+Location: Glendora trails

-September 8th-December 17th
+Dates: September 8th-December 15th

 No class on the weeks of Sept 22, October 6, November 24th